taoyuan/jayson/README.md

 ##### Notes

-* See the [Official JSON-RPC 2.0 Specification][jsonrpc-spec] for additional information on how RJ handles different types of batches, mainly with regards to notifications, request errors and so forth.
+* See the [Official JSON-RPC 2.0 Specification][jsonrpc-spec] for additional information on how RemJson handles different types of batches, mainly with regards to notifications, request errors and so forth.
 * There is no guarantee that the results will be in the same order as request Array `request`.
 To find the right result, compare the ID from the request with the ID in the result yourself.

 #### Client callback syntactic sugar